Project updated: 10/02/2017

 Construction of the facility will be managed by Ōtākaro.
 It will develop a detailed design and then appoint a design build contractor to construct the facility.
 The Christchurch City Council will be the operator.

 Preliminary design was completed and approved by the Christchurch City Council in early September 2016.
-Early works begin October 2016.
+Early works began in October 2016.

 Construction will be jointly funded by the Crown and the Christchurch City Council, with the Council being the operator of the facility after completion early in 2020.